enkidevs/curriculum/kotlin/kotlin-control-flow/kotlin-conditional-operators/kotlin-control-flow-intro.md

 > 🚦 Control flow are the rules that your program follows when making 🤔 decisions and 🔄 repeating actions.

 Let's dive in.

+---
+## Practice

+Control flow structure lets us make ??? and repeat ???

+- decisions
+- actions

+---
+## Revision

+A ??? flow structure is a way to make decisions and repeat actions in your program.

+- control
+- decision
+- action
+- repeat